 WERE WE ALARMISTS?

-Yesterday, we noted the incremental creep of the law toward imposing an affirmative duty to inspect trees.
+Yesterday, I noted the incremental creep of the law toward imposing an affirmative duty to inspect trees.
 The Turner v.
 Ridley court suggested that it was no longer enough that an owner lacked actual or constructive knowledge of a defective tree.
 In some cases, he had a duty to inspect, and in the absence of having done so, he was charged with knowing that his trees were dangerous.

-The trial court threw out the case after Tilford Dudley finished his direct case, holding that the defendants won as a matter of law, because there was no evidence they were on notice that the tree was defective.
+The trial court threw out the case after Tilford Dudley finished his direct case, holding that the defendants won as a matter of law because there was no evidence they were on notice that the tree was defective.

 The Court of Appeals was apparently rather impressed that the tree had been patched with enough concrete to build rebuild the 14th Street Bridge.
-Concrete plugs in trees was a common enough treatment to fend off decay years ago, but – like physicians’ blood-letting as a cure for illness – it has fallen into disfavor recently.
+Concrete plugs in trees were a common enough treatment to fend off decay years ago, but – like physicians’ blood-letting as a cure for illness – it has fallen into disfavor recently.
 But in this case, the Court said, such a big concrete patch – as well as, possibly, the banked soil and apartment building only four feet from the truck – ought to have caused the owner’s manager to do something to inspect the tree or, importantly, hire an arborist to inspect the tree.
 There may have been evidence she did so, but the Court of Appeals said that Meadowbrook couldn’t hide behind a general lack of obligation to inspect.

 The Court thus nudged the standard a bit further along.
 If something in the tree’s history – and the concrete patch apparently was over 10 years old – might suggest that it was diseased or injured at one time, the Court seemed to say, an owner might have an affirmative duty to inspect, or even to hire an expert to inspect, her trees.